 Prince of Wales Hospital

-Accommodation overviewOur Randwick properties are located in Sydney’s Eastern Suburbs, 7km from the Sydney CBD, 8km from Kingsford Smith Airport and only 2km from Coogee Beach.
+Accommodation overviewOur five Randwick boutique properties are located in Sydney’s Eastern Suburbs, 7km from the Sydney CBD, 8km from Kingsford Smith Airport and only 2km from Coogee Beach.

-Choose between the newly renovated rooms at Perouse Lodge, the boutique heritage buildings of High Cross Park Lodge and Randwick Lodge, modern and stylish rooms at St Marks Lodge and The Blenheim Randwick, or affordable comfort at Avoca Lodge and Alison Lodge.
+Choose between the newly renovated and trendy rooms at Avoca Lodge, the modern and corporate vibe of Perouse Lodge, the boutique heritage buildings of High Cross Park Lodge and Randwick Lodge, or the modern rooms at The Blenheim Randwick.

 For Bondi Junction, you can catch the 314, 316 & 317 bus routes from Randwick.